One of the most popular sites in Luang Prabang

 This multi-tier waterfall is about 30km out of town.

-To get there, you'll have to travel by songthaeaw, tuk tuk or by boat and tuk-tuk.
+To get there, you'll have to travel by songthaeaw, tuk tuk, motorbike, or by boat and tuk-tuk.
 The fee varies ranging from around $5- $10 per person and the journey takes about 50 min – 1 hour by tuk-tuk or songthaeaw.

 Everywhere in cafes and travel agents in town there are signs advertising group trips to Kuang Si falls.
-If you prefer to follow your own schedule rather than have to fit in with others, you can hire your own tuk-tuk for around $15 for half-day rental.
+If you prefer to follow your own schedule rather than having to fit in with others, you can hire your own tuk-tuk for around $15 for half-day rental.
 Most travel agents can help you with this though it could be more expensive than dealing direct with the tuk-tuk drivers.
-Walking through street you may be approached by tuk-tuk drivers offering their services, if not you can ask your guesthouse or hotel, I’m sure they can recommend someone.

 You can board the bus at the station or in town (no pick up fee).
 If you buy your ticket at one of the many travel agents in town it is usually more expensive, though they arrange a pick up at your hotel or somewhere that is convenient for you.

-The road to the falls winds through hills with spectacular natural views, including terraced rice fields, which make the trip a memorable one.
+The road to the falls winds through hills with spectacular natural views, including terraced rice fields, which make the trip a refreshing and mind-cooling one.

-On the way to the waterfalls, there is a Hmong village where the old ladies still wear Hmong traditional costume.
+On the way to the Kuang Si Falls, there is a Hmong village where the old ladies still wear Hmong traditional costume.
 It is famous for its hand-woven handicrafts.

 If you hire your own tuk-tuk or mini van you can ask the driver to stop there on your way.
 It's worth to stop by to see the village, its handicrafts or the way of life of the villagers.
 If you fancy taking photos of girls in Hmong costume, beware that you might be asked to buy their stuff in return and some can be a little too pushy.

-When you get closer to the falls you will feel that the weather cooler and fresher, because the area is high and covered with forest.
+When you get closer to the Kuang Si Falls you will feel that the weather is cooler and fresher, that's because the area is high and covered with forest.

-From the entry you can walk through a forested area where there are enclosures housing Asian black bears rescued from poachers.
+After paying the entry fee, follow the path through a forested area where there are enclosures housing Asian black bears rescued from poachers.

-There are small wooden huts to change in.
-Picnic benches are also available all around the park.
+Picnic benches are also available around the park.
 The whole park area is shaded and cool that makes it perfect for a relaxing family outing and picnic.
 Sitting under the shade watching children swimming or jumping up and down in the pools can be relaxing and enjoyable.
-Jumping in the pool yourself can be fun too.
+You may find that you can't help jumping in the pool yourself.

-If you climb up to the top at the left hand side (of the entrance) trails you’ll arrive at a huge and very impressive pool and its source.
-At the top you actually cross the top of the falls and this is a great place to get a good view down.
+Most people climb up the path on the right side and coming down the left side (recommended).
+Up there you will find a huge and very impressive pool and its source.
+You can cross the top of the falls and this is a great place to get a good view down.